Lab Members

 Daniel Kelley

 Daniel is a third-year pre-med student at The Ohio State University working towards his B.S. in Biology.
 He joined Dr. Tso’s lab in August of 2024 as an undergraduate research assistant.
-His goals include spending valuable time with patients that are suffering from psychiatric disorders to better understand how they perceive their environment and to gain a deeper understanding of neuroimaging techniques relating to the treatment of these disorders.
+His goals include spending valuable time with patients who are suffering from psychiatric disorders to better understand how they perceive their environment and to gain a deeper understanding of neuroimaging techniques relating to the treatment of these disorders.
 Daniel spends his free time hiking, skiing, and playing intramural sports.

 Collaborating Graduate Students